 Salmon populations in the Pacific Northwest have declined for decades, largely as a result of dams blocking their passage upstream, and are now a shadow of their former abundance.
 However, some legislators in the Northwest refuse to let these dams go, and are now introducing harmful and dangerous legislation that ignores the real reasons salmon runs in the Columbia Basin are endangered.
 These elected officials are looking for any other source of blame for the decline of salmon – including targeting sea lions.

 Impacts from predation pale in comparison to the real threats.
 Sea lions are being held up as scapegoats and now are being marked for execution by legislation based on poor science, and faulty management that won’t do anything to help salmon recovery.

 - This bill would significantly increase the number of sea lions killed for eating fish in the Columbia River.

 - Human harvest quotas are significantly higher than the documented percentage of salmon runs taken by sea lions.
 The bill makes unsubstantiated claims that sea lions are eating close to a quarter of the fish in the runs, but there is no science behind that wild accusation.
 For example, in 2014, the government allowed fisheries to take up to 12% of endangered salmon populations; California sea lion predation that year was documented at 1.6% of the salmon run of several hundred thousand fish (including both endangered and non-listed salmon).

 - This bill removes the public review process, allowing the agencies to hide their actions from the public, and sets no specific goal for salmon recovery.

 - Sea lions are native to the Columbia River area, and historical records, including from Lewis and Clark, show they have been swimming upriver to forage for hundreds of years or more.

-- This is a distraction from the real challenges facing Columbia River salmon and will do nothing to help their recovery.
+- This is bad legislation based on bad science, is a distraction from the real challenges facing Columbia River salmon, and will do nothing to help their recovery.